 Make sure that the trial data (usually kept for a long time) is stored properly.
 Securely stored data is not likely to face the breach.
 Usually, stored data is kept secure by multiple levels of defense such as logical protection, firewalls, virus-detection programs, etc.

 Researchers and staff usually exchange data actively.
-However, it is important to know the basics of secure communication to avoid breaches.
+However, it is important to know the basics of secure communication to avoid medical data breaches.
 For example, researchers use encrypted communication, authentication, anti-malware systems, and physical protection for data carriers.

 In order to not enroll participants that are enrolled in other clinical trials, the software uses the ID and fingerprint authentication (facial recognition as a way for remote procedures).
 It excludes the possibility of money and time waste caused by professional clinical trial participants.